 Adding an Asset or a Course to a Playlist

 To add a piece of content into a playlist, reach the card of the asset or course that you want to add to the playlist.
 On the card, tap on the ellipsis icon and then the Add to Playlist option.
-On the page that opens, select one or more playlists from the list, then tap on the Add button at the top of the page.
+Tap on Select Playlist then, on the page that opens, select one or more playlists from the list, and tap on the Add button at the top of the page.

 Assets contained in personal playlists still have certain channel visibility settings.
 This means that if an asset in your playlist comes from a channel of which another user does not have viewing permissions, he or she will not be able to view the asset in your playlist either.
 While your playlist is still visible, some assets may not be visible based on channel visibility settings.